(Looking For) The Heart of Abelian Polish Groups: Abelian groups with a Polish cover

 A \emph{Borel-definable group} is simply a group object in the category of Borel-definable sets in the sense of \cite[Section III.6] {mac_lane_categories_1998}.
-Explicitly, a Borel-definable group is a Borel-definable set $G=\hat{X}/E$ that is also a group, and such that the group operation $G\times G\rightarrow G$ and the function $G\rightarrow G$ mapping each element to its inverse are Borel-definable.
+Explicitly, a Borel-definable group is a Borel-definable set $G$ that is also a group, and such that the group operation $G\times G\rightarrow G$ and the function $G\rightarrow G$ mapping each element to its inverse are Borel-definable.
 Notice that every standard Borel group is, in particular, a Borel-definable group.

-More generally, one can consider sets that are presented as $X=\hat{X}/E$ where $\hat{X}$ is a standard Borel space and $E$ is a analytic equivalence relation on $\hat{X}$ that is not necessarily Borel or idealistic.
-In this case, we say that $X$ is a \emph{Borel-semidefinable set}.
-The notion of Borel-definable function between Borel-semidefinable sets can be formulated as in the case of Borel-definable sets.
-Naturally, a Borel-semidefinable group is a group object in the category of Borel-semidefinable sets and Borel-definable functions.
+Naturally, a $ \boldsymbol{\Sigma }_{1}^{1}$-definable group is a group object in the category of $\boldsymbol{\Sigma }_{1}^{1}$-definable sets.